 Each person subject to any of the reporting requirements of this Ordinance shall maintain copies of reports and records as required in 40 CFR 403.12(o) resulting from any monitoring activities required by this Ordinance for a minimum of three years and shall make such records available for inspection and/or copying by the District or its representatives.
 The period of retention shall be extended during the course of any unresolved litigation regarding the person or the District, or at the request of the USEPA, the IEPA or the District.
-All records pertaining to an incident of noncompliance and the person's actions taken to return to compliance shall be retained for a minimum of three years following the return to compliance resulting from a Cease and Desist Order, Show Cause Board Order or Court Order.
+All records pertaining to an incident of noncompliance and the person's actions taken to return to compliance shall be return to compliance resulting from a Cease and Desist Order, Show Cause Board Order or Court Order.